 Payments are not returned for cancellations made less than two weeks before session start date (after 10am, 7 days before).

-We have a maximum of eight students to an instructor, this is currently reduced to 5 due to government guidelines.
+We usually have a maximum of eight students to an instructor, this is currently reduced to 5 due to government guidelines.
 The average tends to be 4 to 6 kids.

-This helps us keep groups small and maintain high levels of individual attention.
+This helps us keep groups small, split according to ability and maintain high levels of individual attention.
 Mixed age and ability groups are not a problem.

-We spend approximately half our time working on learning new skills via the Earn Your Stripes teaching programme (1 and 2) and half on games such as races, relays, slalom and Rollersoccer.
+We spend approximately half our time working on learning new skills and half on games such as races, relays, slalom and tours.
 We can teach total beginners as well as more advanced skaters